Hydro-Québec's electricity transmission system: Routes

 Electrical power generated from the Churchill Falls power station is sent to Montreal and the population centres of the Northeastern United States, more than 1200 km away.
 Starting from the generation station in Newfoundland and Labrador, the power lines span a distance of 1800 m over the Churchill River gorge and run generally south-southwest for 203 km as three side-by-side power lines in a cleared right-of-way with a width of 216 m.
 As they head southwest through boreal forest, the lines generally traverse flat, smooth rolling hills.

 After the lines cross the Quebec-Labrador border, also known as the Hydro-Québec point of delivery, the direction of the lines becomes due south, and they head to the Montagnais Substation, a substation accessible only by an airport adjacent to it.
 A lone 735 kV line stems off from the substation, heading to an open pit mine 142 km the northwest.
 The terrain crossed by the power lines becomes hilly and mountainous south of the border.
 The lines reach over 800 m in elevation before descending.
 The three lines continue heading south until they reach a substation on the North Shore of the Gulf of Saint Lawrence.
 From there on, the three lines parallel the North Shore as the Gulf narrows to the southwest toward the Saint Lawrence River discharge mouth.
 The northernmost power line then diverges from the other two to connect with Manic-Outardes power stations located on and around the Rivière aux Outardes and the Manicouagan River.

 As the lines near Quebec City, the northern power line rejoins the other two 735 kV power lines.
 The three lines, paralleled by another 735 kV power line some distance to the north, span over the Saint Lawrence River to the South Shore region, where the lines form loops encompassing part of the Saint Lawrence River and the south shore.
 The loops are also connected to the ring of 735 kV power lines around Montreal and power lines running south from James Bay.

-Electricity pylons
+Hydro towers

-Quebec's transmission system contains a variety of electrical pylons depending on era and voltage level.
-Older pylon designs tend to consume more material than the newer pylons and the higher the voltage level, the larger the tower.
+Quebec's transmission system contains a variety of hydro towers depending on era and voltage level.
+Older tower designs tend to consume more material than the newer towers and the higher the voltage level, the larger the tower.